stonepros/stone/doc/dev/deduplication.rst

 refcounting machinery (``osd_internals/refcount.rst``) directly without needing direct support from rados for manifests.

-RBD/Cephfs
+RBD/Stonefs
 ----------

-RBD and CephFS both use deterministic naming schemes to partition block devices/file data over rados objects.
+RBD and StoneFS both use deterministic naming schemes to partition block devices/file data over rados objects.
 As such, the redirection metadata would need to be included as part of rados, presumably transparently.